 When you start a new job you attend an induction programme, usually within the first month of starting work.
 During your first year you are usually required to complete the statutory and mandatory training sessions that were not covered in your induction.
 Attendance at statutory and mandatory training usually forms part of your terms and conditions.Back to contents

 Mandatory training is compulsory training that is determined essential by an organisation for the safe and efficient delivery of services.
 This type of training is designed to reduce organisational risks and comply with local or national policies and government guidelines.
-Some organisation use the terms essential or compulsory training as a ‘catch all’ to cover both mandatory and statutory training.
+Some organisations use the terms essential or compulsory training as a ‘catch all’ to cover both mandatory and statutory training.

 Mandatory training might include: